valeria-va/ROS2_rUBot_mecanum_ws/Documentation/02_rUBot_model&bringup.md

 The objective here is only to verify that the robot is correcly bringup and we can control it using the "teleop-twist-keyboard" package.

-- Install the "teleop-twist-keyboard" package.
+- Install the "teleop-twist-keyboard" package. (usually is already installed)
 ```shell
 sudo apt update
 sudo apt install ros-humble-teleop-twist-keyboard